mboboGO/Awesome-Zero-Shot-Learning/README.md

 A collection of resources on Zero-Shot Learning.

-## Why awesome human pose estimation?
+## Why awesome Zero-Shot Learning?
+Zero-Shot Learning targets to recognize samples from either seen or unseen classes, which can be applied to image classification, object detection, and semantic segmentation.
 This is a collection of papers and resources I curated when learning the ropes in Zero-Shot Learning.
 I will be continuously updating this list with the latest papers and resources.
-/*If you want to learn the basics of Human Pose Estimation and understand how the field has evolved, check out these articles I published on [2D Pose Estimation](https://blog.nanonets.com/human-pose-estimation-2d-guide/?utm_source=github&utm_medium=social&utm_campaign=pose&utm_content=cbsudux) and [3D Pose Estimation](https://blog.nanonets.com/human-pose-estimation-3d-guide/)
+If you want to learn the basics of Zero-Shot Learning and understand how the field has evolved, check out these articles I published on ...
-*/

 ## Contributing